Nokku-Prudhvi/AWS/EC2/spot/Readme.md

 - Its better that you can attach a load balancer to asg , so that you can get a chance to share the load across multiple instances and also has leverage to keep instances in private subnets.
 - In load balancer make sure your cross-zone load balancing and draining is enabled.
+- If you are using make sure you have tag for the target-group-arn to the instance
 - you can add scaling-policies based on cpu-utilization to keep the instances scale-up and down when neccessary.
 - you can verify the spot-instance by instance parameter "Lifecycle".
 Its value is "spot" for spot instances and "normal" for other type of instances.